quobyte/quobyte-in-action/02_first_cluster/Readme.md

 After a successfull run you can open the Quoybte web console and explore every component that comes with a default install.

-There will not be additional data servers and also clients will reside on the four installed machines.
+There will be clients deployed also on the four installed machines (named "core-[0-4]").

 ## Installation